 Poster presentations are an important feature of the Continuums of Service Conference, and are expected to be professional in content and appearance.
-The poster session and opening reception will be held from 4:30-5:30 PM, Wednesday, April 2, 2014, where presenters have the opportunity to discuss their work with COS participants.
-We are requesting that your poster remain on continuous display until 1:00 PM on Friday, April 4, 2014.
+The poster session and welcome reception will be held from 4:15-5:15 PM, Wednesday, April 8, 2015, where presenters have the opportunity to discuss their work with COS participants.
 Suggestions for the format of your poster and the times for presentation are outlined below.

-Each presenter will share a 6'-long table to display their poster (there will be no wall space to attach posters and no AV available).
+Each presenter will have their own table to display their poster (there will be no wall space to attach posters and no AV available).
 Please feel free to bring any additional handouts and other materials to enhance your poster session.
 We will not be able to receive pre-shipped posters.
 We apologize for the inconvenience.

 For your convenience we will provide a free-standing, tri-fold project display board and materials to affix your information to the board.
 (Dimensions are: 36"H x 48"W open, 36"H x 24"W folded).

-Please plan to assemble your poster on Wednesday, April 2, 2014 between 12:00 pm and 1:30 pm in the Ballroom Foyer.
+Please plan to drop off or assemble a "display ready" poster on Wednesday, April 8, 2015 between 12:00 pm and 1:30 pm at the Registration Desk.
 If assembly location should change, you will be notified.
-Posters will be displayed in the outdoor reception area.
-Again, all posters should be left on display for the duration of the conference, if possible.

 • Limit the text to about one-fourth of the poster space, and use "visuals" (graphs, photographs, schematics, maps, etc.) to tell your "story."